 Opening times: Tuesday – Friday: 09.30am – 5.00pm, and Saturday – Sunday: 10.00am – 5.00pm

 The Musical Instrument Museum, referred to as MIM by the locals, stands in central Brussels.
-It is part of the Royal Museums for Art and History (RMAH) and world-famous for its immense assortment of musical instruments.
+It is part of the Royal Museums for Art and History (RMAH) and is world-famous for its immense assortment of musical instruments.
 As of 2020, the MIM has 1100 instruments in its collection.

 The MIM was founded in 1887 in conjunction with the Brussels Royal Music Conservatory, with the “didactic purpose of showing early instruments to the students”.
 When it first opened it had but two exhibitions.
-One was a collection of the renowned Belgian musicologist François-Joseph Fétis, which was purchased by the Belgian government in 1872, and put on deposit in the Conservatory (Fétis was the first director of MIM), and a hundred Indian instruments given to King Leopold II of Belgium by Rajah Sourindro Mohun Tagore in 1876.
+One was a collection of the renowned Belgian musicologist François-Joseph Fétis, which was purchased by the Belgian government in 1872, and put on deposit in the Conservatory (Fétis was the first director of MIM), and a hundred Indian instruments were given to King Leopold II of Belgium by Rajah Sourindro Mohun Tagore in 1876.

 The MIM grew in popularity during the early 20th century, mostly thanks to the efforts of director Victor-Charles Mahillon, and it soon gained international respect and reputation.
 It is worth noting that Mahillon also “described the collections of the museum in a monumental five-volume catalogue.
-The catalogue also includes the four versions of his “Essay on the methodical classification of all instruments, ancient and modern” that was to serve as the basis for the classifications of E.M. von Hornbostel and C. Sachs which are still used today.
+The catalogue also includes the four versions of his “Essay on the methodical classification of all instruments, ancient and modern” that was to be served as the basis for the classifications of E.M. von Hornbostel and C. Sachs which are still used today.
 This classification of musical instruments entitled him to be considered as one of the pioneers of organology, the science of musical instruments.”

 The museum guides visitors through Belgium’s musical history, in particular their role in the making of recorders and as the homeland of instrument creator Antoine-Joseph “Adolphe” Sax, best known for creating the saxophone.
-Each floor is dedicated to a different theme: the basement houses mechanical instruments, the ground floor houses traditional instruments, the first-floor houses tracks the development of modern orchestra instruments, and the second-floor houses keyboards and string instruments.
-Visitors are also provided with infrared headphones upon arrivals so they can listen to over 200 musical extracts as they pass through the museum.
+Each floor is dedicated to a different theme: the basement houses mechanical instruments, the ground floor houses traditional instruments, the first floor houses tracks the development of modern orchestra instruments, and the second-floor houses keyboards and string instruments.
+Visitors are also provided with infrared headphones upon arrival so they can listen to over 200 musical extracts as they pass through the museum.